thenathanjones/muro/README.md

 Limitations
 ===========
 The types of build servers supported are again limited by whatever [Burro](https://github.com/thenathanjones/burro) is capable of, and as such check that project for what you can use.
+It currently only works correctly in Firefox, Chrome and Safari.
+I'll get around to fixing IE later, for the moment just install a real browser.
+It currently uses a simple timed refresh.
+If Muro is stopped at any point, the browser will need to be refreshed.